dantheman213/JackTheVideoRipper/README.md

 # Jack The Video Ripper

-Download videos from YouTube and hundreds of more video providers.
+Download music and videos from YouTube and hundreds of more streaming providers.
 Designed and developed for Windows 10.

 ![](https://github.com/dantheman213/JackTheVideoRipper/raw/master/docs/demo.gif)